counteractive/incident-response-plan-template/during.md

 * Implement blocks at the enterprise boundary, at multiple layers of the [OSI model](https://en.wikipedia.org/wiki/OSI_model).
 * Disable or remove compromised account access.
 * Block malicious IP addresses or networks.
-* Blackhole or sinkhole malicious domains.
+* Black hole or sinkhole malicious domains.
 * Update network and host IPS and anti-malware signatures using IOCs.
 * Remove critical or compromised systems from the network.
 * Contact providers for assistance (_e.g._, internet service providers, SaaS vendors)